t-ewing/portfolio/index.md

 **Skills:** _DSP, Real-Time Audio Analysis, Speech Processing_

+A set of MATLAB tools for performing real-time Linear Predictive Coding (LPC) of either live or pre-recorded speech data.
+The process estimates and plots an approximation of the vocal tract's resonances - essentially what the vocal tract would look like as an audio filter.
+Applications include speech recognition and resonance tuning for vocalists.

 ### Double Bass Physical Modelling Synthesizer
 **Languages:** _MATLAB, HTML_

-**Skills:** _Physical Modelling Synthesis, Digital Waveguide Modelling, Digital FIltering, Audio Analysis_
+**Skills:** _Physical Modelling Synthesis, Digital Waveguide Modelling, Digital Filtering, Audio Analysis_

+A physically-modelled double/upright bass instrument, consisting of digital waveguide strings, scattering junctions and body filtering to produce a dynamic variety of realistic tones.

+This project involved developing the instrument in MATLAB, using relevant FFT and Spectrogram measurements to analyse its output.
+The development was journalled and presented in an appropriately formatted HTML file.

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for